TRONIX LIBRARY

 Heads up — you’re early.
 Tronix Library is in open beta.
 Things are changing fast: features appear, disappear, and mutate between visits.
 This privacy policy is our honest attempt to document current practices, but it’s a moving target right now.
 By using the system during this period, you’re acknowledging that you’re part of an experiment — a willing participant in something that’s still figuring itself out.
 We’ll settle down eventually.
 Until then, treat everything here as “accurate as of the last time we remembered to update it.”

 The short version: We collect very little, by design.
 No tracking, no analytics, no ad networks.
-We do log your chat messages and AI responses to improve the system, tied to your Google account email.
-Your queries also pass through third-party AI providers to generate responses — we’re transparent about all of it below.
+If you sign in, we store your account info, reading ledger, and conversation history so the Librarian can know you over time.
+Your queries pass through third-party AI providers to generate responses — we’re transparent about all of it below.

 1. Our Philosophy on Data

 Tronix Library is a tool for thinking.
 It works better when people feel free to explore ideas without wondering who’s watching.
-So we built the system to know as little about you as possible.
+So we built the system to know as little about you as possible — except for the things that make the experience genuinely better.

-We require a Google sign-in to use the conversational features (chat and telescope), which means we know your email address.
-We log your conversations to improve the system.
+We require a Google sign-in to use the conversational features and personal library.
+That means we know your email address, name, and profile image from Google.
+We store your reading ledger and conversation history so the Librarian can remember what you’ve read and discussed.
 Beyond that, we don’t track behavior, don’t run analytics, and don’t use cookies for anything except authentication.
 This isn’t a marketing stance — it’s a design decision.

-When you send a message through the chat interface or the Hyperstition Engine, here’s what happens:
+When you send a message through any conversational interface, here’s what happens:

 1. Your query is used to search our vector database (hosted on Pinecone) for relevant passages and concepts from the corpus.
 Pinecone receives a mathematical representation of your query (an embedding), not the raw text.